Sell Sapphires at Best Market Value

-The most important quality factor for sapphire is color: the best sapphires have a rich saturated vivid blue.
+The most important quality factor for sapphire is color: the best sapphires have a rich, saturated vivid blue.
 A common myth is that sapphires should have a dark navy blue color: these dark sapphires actually sell for much less than sapphires with a medium blue color.
-The next most important value factor is clarity, with sapphires that are transparent with no obvious inclusions are the most valuable.
+The second most important value factor is clarity, with sapphires that are transparent with no obvious inclusions being the most valuable.
 Sapphires with a hazy transparency from microscopic inclusions can still sell for a high price because it helps to make the color glow with intensity.
-Buyers also prefer sapphires that have been well cut so show brilliance and an even color across the gem.
+Buyers also prefer sapphires that have been well cut to show brilliance and an even color across the gem.

 How Are Sapphires Graded?